-Major decisions made during the year ended December 31, 2022 and the information reviewed by the VCorp Board included:
+Major decisions made during the year ended December 31, 2023 and the information reviewed by the Board included:

-- Received a Vestcor Inc. governance update and a series of related highlights from the Chairperson of Vestcor at each meeting; - Held an in-camera meeting with the Chairperson of Vestcor at each Board meeting; to continue to foster an effective relationship and to discuss strategic direction and accomplishments; - Received and approved the 2021 Vestcor Corp.
-Audit Findings Report from the external auditor; - Reviewed and approved the Vestcor Corp. audited non-consolidated financial statements for the year ended December 31, 2021; - Reviewed and approved the Vestcor Corp.
-Annual Report for the year ended December 31, 2021; - Received the Vestcor Annual Report for the year ended December 31, 2021; - Approved the recommendation from the Vestcor Ad-hoc Nomination Committee to reappoint for a term expiring June 30, 2025 three directors: David Losier, Eleanor Marshall, and Cathy Rignanesi; - Reconfirmed the appointment of Vestcor Group's external auditor; - Reviewed and approved the 2022 Vestcor Corp.
-Audit Plan from the external auditor; - Reviewed and approved a memorandum from the Chief Financial Officer requesting the renewal of the Vestcor Group insurance program including coverages, deductibles and premiums; - Reviewed and approved recommended amendments to the Vestcor Inc. Director Compensation Policy; - Reviewed and approved recommended amendments to the Vestcor Corp.
-Board of Directors Remuneration and Travel Expenses Policy; - Reviewed and approved the 2023 operating and capital budgets for Vestcor Corp. and for Vestcor; and - Conducted the annual review of the Vestcor Corp.
-Code of Ethics and Business Conduct and received the annual declaration of compliance from each Vestcor Corp.
+- Received a Vestcor Inc. governance update and a series of related highlights from the Chairperson of Vestcor Inc. at each meeting; - Held an in-camera meeting with the Chairperson of Vestcor Inc. at each Board meeting; to continue to foster an effective relationship and to discuss strategic direction and accomplishments; - Received and approved the 2022 Vestcor Corp.
+Audit Findings Report from the external auditor; - Reviewed and approved the Vestcor Corp. audited non-consolidated financial statements for the year ended December 31, 2022; - Reviewed and approved the Vestcor Corp.
+Annual Report for the year ended December 31, 2022; - Received the Vestcor Inc. Annual Report for the year ended December 31, 2022;

+- Approved the recommendation from the Vestcor Inc. Ad-hoc Nominating Committee to reappoint Michel Allain and Timothy Mawhinney for three-year terms, and to appoint three new Directors: Courtney Pringle-Carver, Steven Wolff, and Suzanne Young; - Reconfirmed the appointment of Vestcor Group's external auditor: - Reviewed and approved the 2023 Vestcor Corp.
+Audit Plan from the external auditor; - Reviewed and approved a memorandum from the Chief Financial Officer requesting the renewal of the Vestcor Group insurance program including coverages, deductibles and premiums; - Reviewed and approved recommended amendments to the Vestcor Corp.
+Board of Directors Remuneration and Travel Expenses Policy; - Reviewed and approved the 2024 operating and capital budgets for Vestcor Corp. and for Vestcor Inc.; and - Conducted the annual review of the Vestcor Corp.
+Code of Ethics and Business Conduct and received the annual confirmation from each Vestcor Corp.
 Director.

-NON-CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2022
+NON-CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2023